pikipity/Compact-Artificial-Neural-Network-SSVEP/README.markdown

    + For BETA Dataset, please directly download data from the [webpage](http://bci.med.tsinghua.edu.cn/download.html), and put all subjects' data in the folder `BetaData`.

 2. Run `rearrange_BenchmarkData.m` and `rearrange_BetaData.m` for Benchmark Dataset and BETA Dataset respectively to generate the filter-bank data.
 Note: These two codes may gnerate files with the same name.
 So please do NOT run simulations of these two datasets in the same path.
 3. Run `test_BenchmarkDataset.py` and `test_BetaDataset.py` for Benchmark Dataset and BETA Dataset respectively to do the simulations.
-Note:
+Notes:

     + The proposed model and related simulations are based on [Python3.9](https://docs.anaconda.com/free/anaconda/reference/packages/py3.9_win-64/) and [Tensorflow2](https://www.tensorflow.org/guide/effective_tf2?hl=zh-cn).
 Before you run the simulations, you need to install the related packages.
 You can find the required packages in `environment.yml`.
     + The proposed model is defined in `Compact_model.py`.